-Nonetheless, since March 2009, there have been signs that the global credit and other financial market conditions have improved as stability has increased throughout the international financial system and many public market indices have experienced positive total returns.
+Except for recent periods of volatility in the domestic and international markets, generally since March 2009, there have been signs that the global credit and other financial market conditions have improved as stability has increased throughout the international financial system and many public market indices have experienced positive total returns.
 Concentrated policy initiatives undertaken by central banks and governments appear to have curtailed the incidence of large-scale failures within the global financial system.
 Concurrently, investor confidence, financial indicators, capital markets activity and asset prices have shown signs of marked improvement since the second quarter of 2009.
 However, while financial conditions have improved, domestic unemployment rates remain high, and economic activity remains subdued.
 In addition, there are early signs that many businesses and industries are experiencing inflationary pressures, both internationally and domestically.
 These conditions could increase our funding costs, limit our access to the capital markets, decrease our ability to borrow under our line of credit or result in a decision by other lenders not to extend credit to us.
 These events could prevent us from increasing our investment originations and negatively impact our operating results.